justsarx/Resumify/README.md

 ---

 ## 🚀 Usage

-1. Open **ResumiFy** in your browser.
+### For Job Seekers:
+1. Create an account and complete your profile
-2. Upload your resume in PDF format.
+2. Upload your resume in PDF format
-3. Wait while the AI processes your resume.
-4. View results in a modal:
-   - Overall Score (1-10)
-   - Review of strengths and weaknesses
-   - ATS compatibility assessment
-   - Improvement suggestions
+3. Receive AI-powered analysis and suggestions
+4. Get matched with relevant job opportunities
+5. Connect with recruiters directly through the platform

+### For Recruiters:
+1. Create a recruiter account
+2. Post job listings with detailed requirements
-5. Use the feedback to improve your resume!
+3. Use the AI-powered search to find candidates
+4. Review candidate profiles and resumes
+5. Connect with potential candidates
+6. Manage your candidate pipeline

 ---